lubianat/what_is_a_cell_type/README.md

 An early perspective of the impact of single-cell transcriptomics on the definition of "cell type" and the discovery of new cell classes.
 Discusses the technical advances from bulk techniques, and how that enables a fine-grained perspective on cell function; crucially discusses how incorrect grouping of samples might lead to *qualitatively incorrect* interpretations.
 Cole Trapnell considers also the perspective of pseudotime analysis (e.g. inferring directional time-based state changes from a static populational snapshot), a type of analysis he invented (or at least co-invented).
 He then goes on to discuss the technical aspects of scRNA-seq analysis and other single-cell omics.
 Waddington's developmental landscape and attractor basins/wells are constant topics throughout the article.

+## 2014

+- Kepecs A, Fishell G. [Interneuron cell types are fit to function.](https://doi.org/10.1038/nature12983) Nature.
+2014 Jan 16;505(7483):318-26.

+A somewhat niche review focusing on interneurons, but provides insights for the larger classification of cell types.
+Provides a summarizing standpoint stating that they*the large diversity in interneuron classes may originate from a handful of cardinal cell types* (...) *we hope (we) will help to direct future studies by consolidating interneuron diversity into cardinal classes with specific ground states.*.
+They go further to consider that *nature has conspired to bestow on* (interneurons) *generalized computational function that necessitated the presence of common biophysical and hodological properties*

+I like the wording of *cardinal classes*, as it is precisely vague in stating that these classes are important, even in absolute, developmentally-determined nature.
+They bring the interesting perspective of a core parts-list of neurons, that is somewhat malleable and can be employed in different contexts.
+Or, as the say, *a limited set of building blocks to create enormous diversity circuits*.

+An additional note is that they deal with 4 main different criteria combined to classify interneurons: morphology, connectivity pattern, markers, and "intrinsic properties" (firing patterns, I suppose).
+Also considers in detail the development of interneurons from *discrete proliferative regions*.
+Nevertheless, mentions that  *referring to an interneuron's origin as deriving from a specific embryonic structure may be an imprecise proxy for gene expression*.

+I do wish they had provided an actual list of "cardinal classes" of interneurons, even if provisional.
+Of note, the concept of "cardinal classes" is not super hot on the scientific literature, with 8 pubmed hits (Jul 2023, [link](https://pubmed.ncbi.nlm.nih.gov/?term=%22cardinal+classes%22+%2B+neuron)).
+It seems to fare better in the spinal chord community, with a 2021 articles in Science and Nature Communications bearing the names [*"Conserved genetic signatures parcellate cardinal spinal neuron classes into local and projection subsets"*](https://doi.org/10.1126/science.abe0690) and [*"A harmonized atlas of mouse spinal cord cell types and their spatial organization"*](https://doi.org/10.1038/s41467-021-25125-1), neither citing this review.
+A 2023 article on Neuron, [*"Cortical somatostatin interneuron subtypes form cell-type-specific circuits"*](https://doi.org/10.1016/j.neuron.2023.05.032), however, uses the concept for cortical interneurons as a whole and does cite this review.

 # 2000's

 ## 2006